danesparza/consul-api/README.md

 ```powershell
 Install-Package Consul-api
 ```
 Next, you will need to provide consul-api with your Consul server endpoint in code.
-Need help getting Consul setup?
-Check here: https://www.consul.io/intro/getting-started/install.html

 In your application, call: